 ‘Sewage’ is generated by residential, institutional, commercial and industrial establishments.
 Apart from wastewater generated by the process, it also includes waste liquid from toilets, baths, showers, kitchens, and sinks draining into sewers.

-‘Sewage Treatment’ is the process of removing contaminants from wastewater using physical, chemical and biological processes.
+‘Sewage Treatment Plants’ is the process of removing contaminants from wastewater using physical, chemical and biological processes.
 The output water or the recovered water is safe for the environment.
 What remains is a semi-solid waste called sewage sludge which is further treated to make it suitable for disposal.

-We help companies meet stringent Sewage Treatment requirements at a cost-effective price point using advanced technology components.
-Austro Water Tech’s advanced Sewage Treatment Plants ensure that the wastewater streams are treated well within the recommended parameters and at the end you have safe water that can be discharged.
+We help companies meet stringent sewage water treatment plants requirements at a cost-effective price point using advanced technology components.
+Austro Water Tech’s advanced sewage water treatment plants ensure that the wastewater streams are treated well within the recommended parameters and at the end you have safe water that can be discharged.

 Sewage can be treated at the site where sewage is generated or at a centralized treatment plant.